PlanB-Network/bitcoin-educational-content/courses/btc101/en.md

 ![Conclusion](https://youtu.be/BoZL_D7uLAg)

 As we have seen in the previous chapter, the Bitcoin protocol is neutral towards all its users.
 Thanks to consensus rules and cryptography, we can record transactions immutably in a global public ledger, guaranteeing monetary value transfers without any trusted third party.
 The second-layer infrastructure (and soon the third layer, with RGB) allows for network scalability and the development of new functionalities, especially to address scaling issues.

-'Bitcoin has all the necessary characteristics to be an efficient and healthy currency: divisible, instantly transportable, uncensorable, negligible cost for verification, and with a monetary policy already set for centuries to come with these 21 million units.
+Bitcoin has all the necessary characteristics to be an efficient and healthy currency: divisible, instantly transportable, uncensorable, negligible cost for verification, and with a monetary policy already set for centuries to come with these 21 million units.
 Bitcoin is pseudonymous and can be exchanged anywhere in the world without any authorization from any entity, you just need to hold your own private keys - as the saying goes "Not your keys, not your bitcoins".

 Bitcoin is adopted by diverse groups of people, from cryptographers to libertarians to traditional businesses and even a country.
 However, Bitcoin is for everyone, and its number of users is growing, as is the number of Bitcoin nodes that serve as guardians of transaction history, ensuring its decentralization.